You might think your dog would look away from privacy when pooping.

-Which Dog doesn’t love approval!
+Which Dog doesn’t love approval?
 It’s everything they desire when they get something right!
 So you can infer that this is also a training-related habit.

-When potty training, dogs will always look for approval every time they listen!
+When potty training, dogs always look for approval every time they listen!
 Be it your soothing voice saying ‘good boy!’ or be it some other form of affection.

 After all, that’s all they expect for such good pets!
-Your approval will encourage them to never poop on your couch again.
+Your approval will encourage them never to poop on your couch again.